How Stress Damages Your Heart

 - Anxiety and obesity present a double whammy as both leads to the release of inflammatory molecules known to contribute to heart disease risk

-Unfortunately, both anxiety and heart disease share symptoms—palpitations (feeling like your heart is beating too hard or fast, skipping a beat or fluttering), chest tightness, and shortness of breath.
-And the type of anxiety doesn’t seem to matter.
+Unfortunately, both high stress and heart disease share symptoms—palpitations (feeling like your heart is beating too hard or fast, skipping a beat or fluttering), chest tightness, and shortness of breath.
+And the type of stress doesn’t seem to matter.
 Increased heart disease risk is associated with generalized anxiety disorder, phobias, post-traumatic stress disorder, and panic disorder.7 Possible mechanisms are emerging, from dysfunction of the autonomic nervous system that regulates heart rate, to molecules that may be involved in mediating anxiety such as adrenaline, serotonin, and inflammation.8,9,10,11

-While the American Heart Association guidelines don’t yet recognize anxiety as a risk for heart disease, European guidelines acknowledge anxiety as an independent risk for heart attacks, strokes, and angina (chest pain caused by blockages in coronary arteries).15
+While the American Heart Association (AHA) guidelines don’t yet recognize anxiety as a risk for heart disease, European guidelines acknowledge anxiety as an independent risk for heart attacks, strokes, and angina (chest pain caused by blockages in coronary arteries).15

 Anxiety Increases Heart Disease Risk